Letter arrives more than 100 years after being posted

 Glen told CNN that the letter arrived at the property a couple of years ago, but he has only recently taken it to the local historical society, so they can research it further.

-"Once we realized it was very old, we felt that it was okay to open up the letter," said Glen, 27.
+"Once we realized it was very old, we felt that it was OK to open up the letter," said Glen, 27.

 Under the Postal Services Act 2000, it is a crime to open mail not addressed to you.
 But Glen said he can "only apologize" if he's committed a crime.